kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/14_chapter_XIII.md

 ::: justified

 :::: fs-xs
-The Concordia Amphitheatre. — Confluent Glaciers. — The Southern Wall of K ^2^.
+The Concordia Amphitheatre. — Confluent Glaciers. — The Southern Wall of K^2^.
 — Broad Peak.
 Gasherbrum, Golden Throne and Bride Peak.— The Arrangement of the Moraines, — Photogrammetric Work begun. — The Lower Part of the Godwin Austen. — Structure of the Broad-Gasherbrum Range. — Height of Broad Peak determined. —